 Eliminate All Doubt Principle [EADP]: For all propositions x and d, if (i) d satisfies condition (1) in the definition of genuine grounds for doubt of x for S and (ii) if assenting to x is adequately justified for S, then S is adequately justified in eliminating d (either by denying or neutralizing d).

 In more contemporary terminology, the ground for doubt proposed by Descartes can be put like this:

-With that in mind, the Cartesian-style argument for Academic Skepticism can now be put like this:
+With that in mind, the Cartesian-style template for the argument for Academic Skepticism can now be put like this:

 - If I know that p, then there are no genuine grounds for doubting that p.

 - U is a genuine ground for doubting that p.

 - Therefore, I do not know that p.

 I say “template” for the argument rather than the unqualified “the Cartesian-style argument” in order to avoid appearing to be employing an argument that seems to be self-undermining because any person giving the argument would be using the very equipment that is held to be untrustworthy.
 In other words, just let “p” stand for any one of the individual EI-propositions under discussion, e.g., I have a hand.
 This avoids that objection because the academic skeptic is neither assenting to the proposition that her equipment is untrustworthy nor assenting to the claim that there is an argument which shows that her equipment is untrustworthy.
 She is merely assenting to the claim that U is a genuine ground for doubt for p.
 Thus, neither is she holding contradictory beliefs nor is her practice somehow inconsistent with what she assents to.